 Model Magic clay cut into stars, attached onto a Christmas package.

-Crayola Model Magic is a nontoxic molding material (like clay) that can be attached to plastic, wood, cardboard, and other materials.
-You can find Model Magic at Walmart for less than $5.
+Crayola Model Magic is a non-toxic molding material (like clay) that can be attached to plastic, wood, cardboard, and other materials.
+You can find Model Magic at Target for $4.

 What you’ll need: